-National Health Center Week (NHCW), usually the second week in August each year, is a great time for you to showcase your health center to the community and a wonderful advocacy opportunity.
-For more information on NHCW including flyers, event ideas, tips on partnering with sponsors, etc., visit www.healthcenterweek.org.
+National Health Center Week (NHCW), usually the second week in August each year, is an excellent opportunity to showcase the impact of your community health center to the community by inviting your Members of Congress and other community leaders to various events throughout the week.
+For more information on NHCW, including flyers, event ideas, tips on partnering with sponsors, etc., visit www.healthcenterweek.org.

-For Health Centers to continue serving the more than 30 million patients who currently receive care in one of the 1,400+ FQHCs across the country, we need support from our elected officials at all levels – local, state, and federal.
+For Health Centers to continue serving the nearly 29 million patients who currently receive care in one of the 1,400+ FQHCs across the country, we need support from our elected officials at all levels – local, state, and federal.
 Inviting Members of Congress and others to your health center is a wonderful educational opportunity and allows them to see firsthand the amazing work you do to serve your community.

 Social media is becoming increasingly important for advocacy.
 The percentage of Congress active on one or more social media platforms is just under 100%, and more and more offices are placing serious weight on interactions and advocacy happening on these sites.
 Set up a Facebook or Twitter page for your organization and join the conversation!

 Have you implemented all of these steps and begun creating a culture of advocacy at your health center?
 Check out the ACE Program and see if you’re eligible to apply!